First Pass Yield vs Rolled Throughput Yield vs Final Yield: Key Differences Explained

 Which Yield Metric Should You Use?

-Use Final Yield for customer-facing quality reporting:
+Use Final Yield for Customer-Facing Reporting

 How to Improve Your Yield Metrics